intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 set to '1' to indicate that LRU is this node (remember '0' indicates the LRU direction).

-If we consider the `invalidate` true case, the logic is simply
+If we consider the `invalidate=true` case, the logic is simply
 reversed: a hit means LRU is going in this direction and wherever we would have set a '0', we would set a '1' instead to invalidate and vice-versa.
 Invalidate forces the tree nodes to follow the final way